By Frank Spillers

 Google has come under a lot of criticism in the past few years for keeping that home page so simple that users don't know 90% of the features and widgets (tools) they offer even exist.
 Is that stupid or is it part of the plan?

-If you look at how Google works, it only serves you up a tool when you "need" it.
-To your surprise (sometimes), "BAM!" an instant search result with some lightly-branded Google add-on.
+If you look at how Google works, it only serves as a tool when you “need” it.
+To your surprise (sometimes), “BAM!” is an instant search result with some lightly-branded Google add-on.

-Google knows this is a problem, I think they just don't know what to do about it.
+Google knows this is a problem; I think they don’t know what to do about it.
 How do I know?
-Look at how Gmail is being promoted on their home page: "Free email with 2.8GB storage and less spam.
-Try Gmail today."
-It seems to have become a common fixture with their "official" launch (Feb 07).
-With Desktop search Google started to add it to the bottom of each search results page, then other major products started to appear as contextual promotions for the new products.
+Look at how Gmail is being promoted on its home page: “Free email with 2.8GB storage and less spam.
+Try Gmail today.”
+It seems to have become a common fixture with their “official” launch (Feb 07).
+With Desktop search Google started to add it to the bottom of each search results page, and then other major products started to appear as contextual promotions for the new products.

 Simplicity has become an imprint of their brand experience.
-Clutter that search page and you're likely to soil Google's virginity.
-The equivalent of putting words next to Nike's swoosh- you just don't do it ;-) (the swoosh stays a symbol without words, a testament to it's universality).
+Clutter that search page, and you’re likely to soil Google’s minimalism.

 Is Google ignoring its early adopter "base"?